weakish/docs-en/views/realtime-guide-senior.md

 #### Signatures for Blacklist Operations

-There are two formats of signatures for two types of blacklist operations:
+There are two formats of strings for two types of blacklist operations:

 1. `client` to `conversation`